deltorobarba/sciences/README.md

 <img src="https://raw.githubusercontent.com/deltorobarba/repo/master/quantum_000.jpg" alt="sciences">

-*Technical work at the boundary of what is computable, the intersection of classical supercomputing (HPC) and quantum computation.
-It includes quantum-inspired and full quantum code examples from chemistry, physics and finance.*
+*Technical work at the boundary of what is computable, the intersection of classical supercomputing (HPC) and quantum computation, including quantum-inspired and full quantum code examples from chemistry, physics and finance.*

 ## Quantum Computing 💎